-The building facades are intentionally translucent allowing enough transparency to let the light flow through the building during the day and allowing light to emanate from the building at night.
+A translucent skin wraps around the building allowing natural light to flow through during the day and light to emanate from the building at night.
 A seamless integration of the hall through an almost breathable entity.
-The morphology of the building is then a fluted façade which further reinforces the musical temple residing within, evoking classical architecture tones in a bold contemporary language.
+The morphology of the building is then a fluted glass façade which further reinforces the musical temple residing within, evoking classical architecture tones in a bold contemporary language.

 Client: Vilnius City Municipal Administration